francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 This is because the `md-*` components are not known by Angular, hence we need to import them in our module.

-We can verify in the [Angular Material docs](https://material.angular.io/components) which are the Material modules we need to import.
+We can verify in the [Angular Material docs](https://material.angular.io/components) which are the Material modules we need to import in our project.

 For the `md-toolbar`, we can go to [Toolbar API tab link](https://material.angular.io/components/toolbar/api) and we will see that we need to import `MdToolbarModule`.